sotigr/sotigr.github.io/md/Computers/Linux/Kvm/0400_Cpu_Pinning.md

 Paste the following script after editing the `reserved` and `cores` variables

-The `reserved` variable refers to the guest vcpus, so for my case `0,6,1,7,2,8,3,9` The `cores` variable must have the whole range of vcpus of the system `0-11`
+The `reserved` variable refers to the host vcpus, so for my case `4-5,10-11`

+The `cores` variable must have the whole range of vcpus of the system `0-11`

 [Script Source](https://gist.github.com/oleduc/6d2f252d4ebb45f7dc8677523053c062)